mantasmacionis/ccDevLabs/Lab1/README.md

 ### TO DO

 ### List of files and what they contain
-- Semaphore.cpp
+- Semaphore.cpp (semaphore methods)
-- Semaphore.h
+- Semaphore.h (headers for semaphore)
-- HelloThreads.cpp
+- HelloThreads.cpp (main method and semaphore function)
-- MutualEx.cpp
+- MutualEx.cpp (splits the output into 2 for rendezvous demonstration)
-- Makefile1
+- Makefile1 (compilation)

 ### Other relevant information